jvalenzano/vibe-coding-cookbook/docs/getting-started/index.md

 ---
 layout: default
-title: Getting Started
+title: Getting Started Guide
 nav_order: 4
 has_children: true
 permalink: /docs/getting-started
 ---

-# Getting Started with Vibe Coding
+# Getting Started Guide

 This guide will help you set up your environment and start using AI-assisted development tools.